Councillor Derrick Brown represents Stainsby Hill Ward.

-    For more details of the service and drop-in time table, please ring 01642 383819 or click the website link below to find out your nearest drop-in clinic or pharmacy one stop shop.
+For more details of the service and drop-in time table, please ring 01642 383819 or visit the Stop smoking service website.

 There have been a number of incidents of anti social behaviour within the ward and I am working with agencies such as Tristar, Stockton Council and the Police to tackle the problem.
 Recently there has been illegal waste dumping and bonfires around the Holmes and Middlefield estates.
 To report any anti social behaviour, please contact the Anti-Social Behaviour Team Tel: 01642 607943 Email: ASBTeam@stockton.gov.uk